Evaneos/welean3-tripmemore-web/README.md

 ### GET /api/pins/

 Return the list of pins.
+Two filters are available :

-todo: implement possibility to filter the result by user_id and/or by keyword
+GET /api/pins/?user_id=plop&keyword=truc returns the list filtered by user_id, where any of the place contains 'truc'

 ### POST /api/pins/

-Save a pin
+Save a pin.
+Use postman for your tests !

 ### GET /api/pins/:pin_id

-Fetches and return a pin
+Fetches and return a pin by id

 ## Pin schema